 Restriction by Class - Undergraduate standing

-This course is an introduction to the study of U.S. diversity in reference to majority-minority relations.
+Rationale for Perspectives on a Diverse World - This course is an introduction to the study of U.S. diversity in reference to majority-minority relations.
 Students will examine the characteristics of the racial, ethnic and subcultural factors leading to the emergence of specific minority groups in American society.
 The dynamics of discrimination and assimilation will be studied as they apply to major American ethnic and subcultural groups, and issues related to separatism vs. multiculturalism will be discussed in a cross-cultural, comparative framework.

 This course provides students with the conceptual tools to analyze their own experience of minority-majority status, and to trace the roots of such an experience by placing it in the context of American culture.
 Also, by applying social-science models to the understanding of the cultural, racial, ethnic and subcultural diversity found in the U.S. students will be able to more clearly assess the complexity of in-group and out-group perspectives on identity and discrimination, particularly in reference to intercultural competence.